christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 ```

 ### 1.5 COMMENTARY

-Automatically gernerate anaylist commentary from moving averages (based on a moving average logic):
+Automatically generate an anaylist commentary based on a moving average logic:

-#### 1.5.1
+**1.5.1 Implement commentary Logic**

+Compare both moving averages on the last day.
+The logic goes as this:

-If short < long, this is a bad sign
+* If short < long, this is a bad sign
-If short > long, this is a
+* If short > long, this is a

+Steps

 1. Get last value
 2. Compare long and short

+KLÄRUNG `OLI`: sollen die das selber bauen?

 ```r
 warning_signal <- stock_data_tbl %>%